MartaMGD/my-tldraw-editor/README.md

 - tRPC 11 + React Query 5
 - Tailwind CSS 4 + Radix UI + shadcn/ui
 - tldraw 3
-- Zod 3 para validación
+- Zod 3 for validation
-- Prettier 3 · ESLint 9 para formateo y limpieza de código
+- Prettier 3 · ESLint 9 to keep code clean and solid

 🚀 How to start?
 # 1 – install